centrifuge/pod/README.md

 To spin-up local environment, run `make start-local-env` This command will start Centrifuge chain node, Geth node, and bridge using docker.

+## Install Node
+To install, run `make install` will compile project to binary `centrifuge` and be placed under `GOBIN`.

+Ensure `GOBIN` is under `PATH` to call the binary globally.

 ## Create config file and Start centrifuge node locally:
 To start centrifuge node locally, follow the steps below:
 - Start the local test environment
+- Run `make intall`
-- run `make start-local-node`
+- Run `make start-local-node`
 This will start a local centrifuge node.
 It will override any previous configs that were created.
+The config file will be placed under `~/centrifuge/testing`.

 ## Spin-down local environment:
 To spin-down local environment, run `make stop-local-env` This command will stop Centrifuge chain node, Geth node, and bridge if running.

-## Installation
-To install, run `make install` will compile project to binary `centrifuge` and be placed under `GOBIN`.

-Ensure `GOBIN` is under `PATH` to call the binary globally.

 ## API definitions
 Node APIs are published to swagger hub.